Consciously/con-me-codetechify/public/uploads/markdown/testProject.md

 ---
-title: 'Sample Project'
+title: 'Sample Project2'
-description: 'This is a description of the project'
+description: 'This is a description of another project'
-clientName: 'Awesome Client'
+clientName: 'Another Awesome Client'
 technologies:
   - 'React'
   - 'Next.js'